 NOT FEELING GREAT?

-We will use the video Revolver with it's 15 (I mean 16) intervals as example.
+We will use the video Revolver with it's 15 (I mean 16) intervals as an example.
 You start Revolver feeling pretty good.
 However, interval number 7 does a number on your legs.
 You barely make it through that interval or have to just stop short at the end.
-You need more recover time.
+You need more recovery time.
 You are questioning if you can do the workout at 100 percent for the rest of the intervals.
 Interval 8 comes up and you are faltering again.
 Now is the time to build 30 seconds of additional recovery before we quite our workout.

 When you are not feeling great, try to add in some more recovery, but keep the workload at 100 percent when you come back.
 If that doesn't work, then we are probably Feeling Rough.

 We go into Revolver and we know at interval number 5, that there is no way we can do interval number 7.
 Matter of fact, we are getting ready to quite the entire workout.
 Most Sufferlandrians who are feeling rough will choose to bail.
 Don't bail yet!
 Skip an interval and then drop your targets down 5 to 10 percent in the App.
 Go from there and see if you can complete the workout.
 When should I call it a day and bag the whole workout?
 Let's look at Feeling Terrible next.